Netherlands 12 min

 to clipboard

 Imagine your best employee is leaving your country and moving to the Netherlands.
-She wants to keep working with your company, and your organization is set up for remote work.
 While you’d like to keep her on staff, this move to the Netherlands concerns you.
-Is the cost of keeping your employee going to mean payroll taxes in the Netherlands for your company?

-First, know you’re not alone — plenty of managers want access to the best global talent, and so many growth-focused businesses are looking to employ top remote talent in the Netherlands
+First, know you’re not alone; plenty of managers want access to the best global talent, and so many growth-focused businesses are looking to employ top remote talent in the Netherlands.

-We’ve prepared a dedicated guide to help you understand how to pay your Dutch workers while minimizing your risk, but first, it’s critical that you have an understanding of the Netherlands’ specific tax requirements for remote employees and contractors.
+We’ve prepared a dedicated guide to help you understand how to pay your Dutch workers while minimizing your risk so you can facilitate a smooth global expansion.

 Why you must comply with Dutch payroll tax requirements